jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 * Network Based Install
   * openSUSE Leap
   * Debian
-  * Project-Trident

 #### Python pyttsx3

 Install these pre-requisites needed for the speech-to-text library.
-You can choose to do this on either Fedora 32 or Ubuntu 18.04 or Ubuntu 20.04.
+You can choose to do this on either Fedora 34 or Ubuntu 20.04 Desktop.
 You will also need to install Python3 dependencies to use pip

 ```bash
 sudo apt-get install python3-dev python3-setuptools \